Simon Volodin · developer

 Five years building.

 First paid client at 16.
-Never stopped since — freelance, a Big Four firm, two startups, down to the low-level layer underneath.
+Never stopped since: freelance, a Big Four firm, two startups.

 In short